-As of March 31, 2023, the share-based payment transaction issued by ASRock Rack Incorporation are as follows:
+As of March 31, 2024, the share-based payment transaction issued by ASRock Rack Incorporation are as follows:

+Number

-Number of shares
+of shares

+granted

-Date of granted Contract
+Date of (thousands Contract

-Type of agreement grant (thousands of shares) period Vested conditions
+Type of agreement grant of shares) period Vested conditions

-Restricted stock February 1,490 4 year Employees who have
+Employee stock June 30, 2,300 3 years Employees who have

-for employees 27, 2019 continued to serve in the
+option plan 2022 and 6 continued to serve in

-Company for three years will get 50%.
+(Note) months the Company for two years will get 50%.

 Employees who have

-continued to serve in the

-Company for four years

-will get 50%.

-Employee stock June 30, 2,300 3 years and Employees who have

-option plan 2022 6 months continued to serve in the

-(Note) Company for two years

-will get 50%.

-Employees who have

-continued to serve in the
+continued to serve in

-Company for three years
+the Company for three

-will get 50%.
+years will get 50%.